-Government subsidised training is delivered by a network of quality pre-qualified suppliers (PQS), which are registered training organisations endorsed by industry and pre-approved by the Department of Education and Training to deliver eligible training and assessment services.
+Government subsidised training is delivered by a network of quality pre-qualified suppliers (PQS), which are registered training organisations endorsed by industry and pre-approved by the department to deliver eligible training and assessment services.

 The PQS system delivers choice for you and your employer to select the qualification and PQS that best meets your skilling needs.

-Visit www.ndis.gov.au for further information on the NDIS and to sign up for the NDIS e-newsletter or call the NDIS hotline on 1800 800 110.
+Visit the NDIS website for further information on the NDIS and to sign up for the NDIS e-newsletter or call the NDIS hotline on 1800 800 110.

-Visit www.communities.qld.gov.au/ndis for information on Queensland's NDIS preparations, the Queensland NDIS events calendar and to sign up to the Queensland NDIS e-blast.
+Visit the Department of Communities, Disability Services and Seniors website for information on Queensland's NDIS preparations, the Queensland NDIS events calendar and to sign up to the Queensland NDIS e-blast.